Hyperoptic Broadband Review (Updated June 2026)

 By The Numbers

-Hyperoptic is still one of the quickest and most convincing full fibre options in the UK.
-On its own network, the 150Mb to 1Gb tiers are built around equally fast uploads and downloads, which makes a real difference for Zoom calls, big uploads, cloud backups and remote access.
+Hyperoptic is still one of the quickest and most convincing full fibre options in the UK where it is available.
+The 150Mb to 1Gb packages are built around equally fast uploads and downloads, which makes a real difference for video calls, big uploads, cloud backups, remote access and households with several heavy users online at once.

 Top Alternatives